preciofishbone/OmniaDocsG2/general-assets/share-document/index.rst

 .. image:: share-document-pagetype-2.png

-The iFrame block is pointing the the Document Data property.
+The iFrame block is pointing to the Document Data property.

 .. image:: share-document-pagetype-3.png